TracyZhangyr/Minecraft-Geolocator/docs/status.md

 In our CS 175 Project, we are interested in the problem of image regression.
 Given an image of size 640x360x3 in a custom made map of Washington D.C., predict the coordinates of where that image was taken in Minecraft.
 That is, the result is two coordinates x and z.
 We solve through gathering image data and their corresponding coordinates to train Convolutional Neural Networks and Multi-Layer Perceptrons.
 Finally, we would save the best performing neural network model and load it into an agent.
 This agent would pass a test image through the model, receive x and z coordinates, and walk automatically to the predicted coordinates.

-We would be gather training data from 2 directions, North, and East.
+We would be gather training data from 4 directions, North, South, East and West.
 The model would be trained in an area 200x200 area. -100 to 100 in the x-direction and -100 to 100 in the z-direction.

 ## Picture Summary